12 Common Failures of Passive-Aggressive People

 Examples: Sullen resentment.
 Simmering anger.
 The silent treatment.
 The invisible treatment.
 Social exclusion.
 Neglect.
 Backstabbing.
 Two-faced.
 Mixed messages.
 Deliberate button-pushing.
 Negative or discomforting surprises.
 Overspending.
 Indirectly hurting something or someone of importance to the targeted person.

 Category Three: Disguised Task Hostility

 Examples: Procrastination.
 Stalling.
 Forgetting.
 Stonewalling.
 Withholding resources or information.
 Professional exclusion.
 Denying personal responsibility.
-Excuse making.
+Excuse-making.
 Blaming.
 Broken agreements.
-Lack of follow through.
+Lack of follow-through.
 Resistance.
 Stubbornness.
 Rigidity.
 Avoidance.
-Inefficiency, complication, incompletion or ruination of task.
+Inefficiency, complication, incompletion or ruination of a task.

 Many chronic passive-aggressives struggle, and suffer personal and/or professional setbacks during the course of their lives.
 Common failures and negative consequences of chronic passive-aggression may include some of the following:

 - Multiple communication and relationship issues from one’s unwillingness or inability to engage in constructive dialogue.